danvk/aoc2023/aoc2017/README.md

 I had to switch from i32 -> i128 to avoid an overflow.
 But nice that Zig crashed on this rather than giving me the wrong answer.
 Zig also made it clear that the problem underspecifies the `mod` behavior (what does it do with negatives?).

 I'm surprised there's no Queue built-in.
 There is a PriorityQueue.
+I found some code online for a queue and plugged it in.
+Part 2 went pretty well!
+I'm glad there were no errors.